Superradiant clouds may be relevant for close compact object binaries: Binary Mass Transfer

 \section{Binary Mass Transfer}

 A superradiant mode in a binary could not only couple to the other modes of its host black hole due to the tidal interaction, but also the modes of the second black hole and the modes of the binary.
 While coupling to the modes of its host black hole, bounded and unbounded, leading to level mixing and ionization, we expect that coupling to the modes of the second black hole and the binary could lead to cloud mass transfer and formation of CE of the cloud.
-In this section, we shall focus on the coupling to the modes of the second black hole and discuss the possible cloud mass transfer.\footnote{There is a related discussion presented in Ref.~\cite{Guo:2023lbv}, which considered equally-populated clouds to start with.}
+In this section, we shall focus on the coupling to the modes of the second black hole and discuss the possible cloud mass transfer.\footnote{There is a related discussion presented in Ref.~\cite{Guo:2023lbv}, which considered equally populated clouds to start with, while here we consider the more realistic scenario that a cloud is initially excited around one of the black holes and discuss the following evolution.}